1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 • Cash proceeds retained by the investor

-Boot can create partial tax liability even when a 1031 exchange is otherwise successful.
+Boot can create partial tax liability even when the exchange is otherwise successful.

 Careful transaction structuring is often essential.

-One of the primary advantages is preserving equity that would otherwise be lost to immediate taxation.
+One of the primary advantages of a 1031 exchange is preserving capital that would otherwise be lost to immediate taxation.

-This allows investors to keep more capital working for them.
+This allows investors to keep more equity working for them.

 By reinvesting pre-tax proceeds, investors may be able to acquire larger, higher-performing, or more strategically positioned assets.